 - a.
-Daw of diminishing marginal utility - b.
-Law of equi-marginal utility

-2.2.3 Law of Diminishing Marginal Utility
+Law of diminishing marginal utility - b.
+Law of equi-marginal utility a) Law of Diminishing Marginal Utility

 The various economists like Gossen, Bentham, Walras, Jevons, Menger and Marshall have made significant contribution in developing Law of diminishing marginal utility.
 This law is also called "Gossen's First Law".
-According to Marshall, "The additional benefit which a person derives from a given stock of a thing diminishes with every increase in the stock that he already has."
-According to Prof. Boulding, "As a consumer increases the consumption of any one commodity, keeping constant the consumption of all other commodities, the marginal utility of the variable commodity must eventually decline."
+According to Marshall, "The additional benefit which a person derives from a given stock of a thing diminishes with every increase in the stock that he already has.